Incube Business Centre, Level 5, 18 Nehru Place, New Delhi, 110 019, India

 As part of our Corporate Engagement Programme, we periodically have members' meetings to update our members and prospective partners on the initiatives that we are working on at The Climate Group and to facilitate best practice sharing and networking amongst leaders on climate change in India.

-Recently organized was the Sixth India Members Meeting in New Delhi, which was attended by senior level representation from Alstom, Mahindra Reva, Carbon Disclosure Project, RBS Foundation, Dell, CBRE, GE, IFC, Tata BP Solar, Phillips and the British High Commission.
+Recently organized was the Sixth India Members Meeting in New Delhi, which was attended by senior level representation from Alstom, Mahindra Reva, Carbon Disclosure Project, RBS Foundation, Dell, CBRE, GE, IFC, Tata BP Solar, Philips and the British High Commission.